 LEADING THE WAY IN FILM PACKAGING

 With over 70 years of experience in flexible film packaging, expert design and application specialists, and a history of meeting challenges that push the limits of technology, General Films has a unique body of knowledge to share with our customers.

 Horizontal Form Fill Seal (HFFS) Machines Provide Unique Food Packaging Solutions

-Horizontal Form Fill Seal (HFFS) machines (also known as horizontal, thermoform, fill, seal machines) are designed to package luncheon meats, hot dogs, rising crust pizza, and other food products.
-Users can configure these versatile machines to make a variety of packages per cycle, and produce food pouches of various sizes and depths by changing the sealing and cutting dies.
+Horizontal Form Fill Seal (HFFS) machines (also known as horizontal, thermoform, fill, and seal machines) are designed to package luncheon meats, hot dogs, rising crust pizza, and other food products.
+Users can configure these versatile machines to make a variety of packages per cycle and produce food pouches of various sizes and depths by changing the sealing and cutting dies.

-Plastic films for use with HFFS equipment include a base, or forming, film that is drawn through the machine in which a heated metal die thermoforms a pocket.
+Plastic films for use with HFFS equipment include a base, or forming, film drawn through the machine in which a heated metal die thermoforms a pocket.
 The food product is then manually or automatically inserted into the pocket.
-Next, the package is sealed around the edges by applying a top, or non-forming, film onto the base web.
+Next, the package is sealed around the edges by applying a top or non-forming film onto the base web.
 Then a knife or die-cutting device separates the pouches.
-This process lends itself equally well to vacuumed hard pack products, such as hot dogs, and MAP gas flushed pillow packs for shaved meat and other applications.
+This process lends itself equally well to vacuumed hard-pack products, such as hot dogs and MAP gas-flushed pillow packs for shaved meat and other applications.

 In addition to the medium to high-barrier films most commonly used on HFFS machines, certain applications may require low-barrier and permeable (gas-sterilized) films.
 However, typical films use nylon laminations or coextrusions with polyethylene, while high-barrier versions use EVOH or coatings to reduce gas permeation.
 Base webs, which must allow for thinning during the thermoforming process, are usually 4 to 6 mils thick.
 Top webs may be as thin as 2 to 3 mils.